Musicals101.com

 Singer, actress

-This strikingly attractive vocalist made her professional debut at age 16 in the chorus of Harlem's legendary Cotton Club, and sang for some years with Charlie Barnet's big band.
-She appeared in Broadway's short-lived Blackbirds of 1939 and became a favorite in New York nightclubs before MGM signed her to an extended contract.
-Horne was limited to featured songs in various films, making it easy for distributors to edit out her appearances in bigoted Southern states.
-However there was no way to edit out her sizzling performances in Cabin in the Sky (1943) and Stormy Weather (1943).
-Horne recorded with many of the top swing bands of the 1940s, and became the favorite pin-up girl for African American GI's during World War II.
+This strikingly attractive African American vocalist made her professional debut at age 16 in the chorus of Harlem's legendary Cotton Club, and sang for some years with Charlie Barnet's big band.
+She appeared in Broadway's short-lived Blackbirds of 1939 and became a favorite in New York nightclubs before MGM signed her, making her the first black performer given an extended contract by any Hollywood studio.
+Horne was usually limited to singing one or two songs, making it easy for distributors in bigoted Southern states to edit out her appearances.
+However there was no way to edit out her sizzling performances in Cabin in the Sky (1943) and Stormy Weather (1943), two films that cemented her popularity.
+Horne recorded with many of the top swing bands of the 1940s, and became a popular pin-up girl for American GI's during World War II.

-In the 1950s, Horne's open involvement in the civil rights movement led to her being blacklisted from films and television.
-With the help of husband & arranger Lennie Hayton, she continued to make popular recordings and appear in nightclubs, including stints in Las Vegas.
-Horne starred in the successful Broadway musical Jamaica (1957), and sang with vocalist Harry Belafonte in a recorded jazz adaptaion of Porgy and Bess.
-Her later film roles include Glinda in The Wiz (1978), and she returned to Broadway in triumph with the one-woman hit Lena Horne: A Lady And Her Music (1981) -- earning Horne a special Tony for "distinguished achievement."
-She continued making concert and television appearances through the 1990s, winning the universal acclaim that had been denied to her decades earlier.
+In the 1950s, Horne's involvement in the civil rights movement led to her being blacklisted from films and television, but her commitment to the cause remained unshaken.
+With the help of husband and arranger Lennie Hayton, she continued to make popular recordings and appear in nightclubs, including stints in Las Vegas.
+Horne starred as "Savannah" in the successful Broadway musical Jamaica (1957), and sang with vocalist Harry Belafonte in a recorded jazz adaptation of Porgy and Bess.
+She remained a top star in nightclubs for decades to come.
+Her later film roles include Glinda in The Wiz (1978).
+She returned to Broadway in triumph with the one-woman hit Lena Horne: A Lady And Her Music (1981), which brought Horne a special Tony Award for "distinguished achievement."
+She continued making concert and television appearances through the 1990s, then unofficially retired.
+This gifted and unique performer died in 2010 at age 92.

 McCracken, Joan